 5. Run contests

 Contests are like the bread and butter of fan pages, and you literally can’t ignore them.
 They are a great way to improve engagement on your account.
 Fun and exciting events encourage people to take part and invite their friends too.
 Try an essay, photo, or video contest to get a higher level of engagement with fans.
 It’s great to incorporate seasonal events, like a “Best Pumpkin Carving” or “Cutest Pet Costume” contest for Halloween.
 If you have your business listed on GMB, schedule Google Business Profile posts with a call to action and run the contest to attract more local buyers.

 How to make engaging posts for Twitter

 1. Create visually attractive tweets

-This is a proven fact that posts with visual content have a larger engaging rate as compared to text-based tweets.
+This is a proven fact that posts with visual content have a larger engagement rate than text-based tweets.
 Over the last few years, Twitter has evolved by leaps and bounds when it comes to visual content.
 Adding videos, clips, GIFs, and photos to tweets give your posts a much clearer voice.
 It lets you better express your point and immediately catches the attention of your audience.

 2. Don’t go overboard with hashtags

 We know that some little birdie might have advised you to use as many hashtags as possible as they increase the reach of your posts – But, not on Twitter.
 The tweet character limit is just 280, and trust us, you wouldn’t want to make it look spammy by stuffing in hashtags.
-In a particular tweet, do not use any more than two to three trending hashtags.
+Do not use any more than two to three trending hashtags in a particular tweet.